data-integrations/google-cloud/docs/GCS-batchsink.md

-# Google Cloud Storage Text File Sink
+# Google Cloud Storage Sink

 Description
 -----------
-This plugin writes records to one or more text files in a directory on Google Cloud Storage.
+This plugin writes records to one or more files in a directory on Google Cloud Storage.
+Files can be written in various formats such as csv, avro, parquet, and json.

 Cloud Storage allows world-wide storage and retrieval of any amount of data at any time.
 You can use Cloud Storage for a range of scenarios including serving website content,